jlpteaching/272-201C/readings.md

 Then, we will randomly assign everyone to breakout rooms for 15-30 minutes to work in groups to answer *the questions you proposed*.
 We will select 2-4 questions for each lecture which you will have to write 1-2 paragraph answers.
 You will work together on a google doc within your group and then turn in the document at the end of the breakout session.

+#### Example questions:

+Let's say the reading was on cache coherence and memory consistency.

+* 3 point: Explain why cache coherence only matters for out-of-order cores.
+* 7 point: Give an example thread interleaving which is a valid sequentially consistent order where a load and a store are executed in a different order than program order.
+* 10 point: Compare and constrast a snooping-based protocol and a broadcast-based directory protocol (Dir0B).
+In both cases, every request is "broadcast" to all caches, so when would you use one vs the other?

 **You will be graded based on your answers** to these questions.
 The breakout sessions answers and the questions you submit before class will make up 20% of your grade.